MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ### Installation via Snap

-PowerShell Core for Linux is published to the [Snap store](https://snapcraft.io/store) for easy installation and updates.
+PowerShell for Linux is published to the [Snap store](https://snapcraft.io/store) for easy installation and updates.

 The preferred method is as follows: